ilsamaritano/ilsamaritano/README.md

 ### Hi there 👋

-🌱 I’m currently learning Digital Humanities at University of Pisa
+🌱 I’m currently studying Digital Humanities (Bachelor Degree) at University of Pisa

 🔭 I’m currently working on a secret project 🤫